 - Cost savings: Companies’ need for growing the customer service department can be managed by rolling out increasingly capable bots handling more and more complex queries.
 The implementation of chatbots will create a certain amount of investment costs.
 However, this cost can be lower compared to consumer service salary, infrastructure, and education.
 Except for the implementation of investment costs, the extra costs of chatbots are quite low.
 These items can be topics such as ensuring chatbot security and improving it.
 But it is not optimistic to think that the costs will decrease considering the long term.
 Juniper Research claimed that the cost savings from using chatbots in the Banking Industry is estimated at $209 M in 2019 and it will reach $7.3 B globally by 2023.

-- Increased customer interaction and sales: Bots provide another channel to reach out to your customers.
+- Increased customer interaction: Bots provide another channel to reach out to your customers.
 Bots can be leveraged to increase customer engagement with timely tips and offers.
 Real-time customer communication of chatbots helps the customer find what he is looking for and also evaluates different suggestions.
 A case study indicates that Zurich Insurance UK recorded 765 customer interactions (which is recorded as a 20 percent increase) within 6 weeks with the chatbot Zara (Zurich Automated Response Agent).

 - Reaching new customers: Bot platforms such as Kik or Facebook Messenger are one of the most popular apps.
 Being continuously active on these platforms helps companies reach new customers who may otherwise not want to reach out to the company with an email or call.
 In a survey by Telus International, it was stated that 38 percent of millennials give feedback once a week via social media.
 It was noted that the number of feedback has increased in the last 12 months.
 Given that Facebook has more than 300K chatbots, chatbots seem to be a way to reach new customers.